 Keep an eye peeled

-- Meeting: Be observant; watch out for something
+- Meaning: Be observant; watch out for something

 - Example: If you go to the mall, keep an eye peeled for Anita-”she said she’s be there.